theo-armour/theo-armour.github.io/README.md

 * Snippets of code.
 I would be lost without my snippets.

-* Easy Peasy Pleasy.
+* Easy Peasy Pleasey.
 Writing code for beginners is a good thing.
 If you can explain it to student, then why go further?

 * Self-garbage collecting.
-When we talk about about cleaning up the memery on a computer, we call it 'garbage collection'.
+When we talk about about cleaning up the memory on a computer, we call it 'garbage collection'.
 We humans need to do it too.
 We need to erase all the established practices, well-known 'gotchas' ans rules-of-thumb.
 Contemporary computing is moving so fast that every thing we do from habit can and should be questioned.
 Those who code from history are doomed.

 * Just-in-time-Learning